Contact Sales

 Live reporting

-When tasks are completed from checklists or tasks are overdue, digital tools can alert the relevant stakeholders in the business who can then take any appropriate action.
-This means that teams have full oversight of site performance within a few clicks, something that would not be possible with paper processes.
+When tasks are completed from checklists or become overdue, digital tools alert the relevant stakeholders who can then take action.
+Real-time notifications mean teams have full oversight of site performance within seconds, something that simply isn’t possible with paper processes.

 Training and onboarding